trueheart78/trueheart78.com/now.md

 * _TBD_.

 ### 🎞 Recently Watched

+* Blade Runner 2049
+  * A solid follow-up that was quite enjoyable.
+  * Ana de Armas is such a talent. 🤩
+  * Ryan Gosling was amazing. 😮
 * Bill & Ted Face The Music 🎸✨✨
   * Rang in the New Years with it. 🥳
   * What a wonderful, feel good movie!